English ship London (1656): Rediscovery of wreck

 The wreck of London was rediscovered in 2005, resulting in port authorities changing the route of the shipping channel to prevent further damage and to allow archaeologists from Wessex Archaeology led by Frank Pope to investigate.
 The site where the remains lie was designated under the Protection of Wrecks Act 1973 on 24 October 2008.
-The wreck is considered important partly for its historical references and partly for its insight into an important period in British naval history.
+The wreck is considered important partly for its historical references and partly for its insight into an important period in English naval history.
 Although the Port of London Authority had voluntarily taken action to reduce the risk of damage to shipping, the removal of bronze cannon from the site without any archaeological investigations being carried out showed that the site was at risk of destruction through looting and hence required immediate protection.

 On 12 August 2015, a gun carriage was lifted from the seabed off Southend-on-Sea which was described by Historic England as being in near-perfect condition, and important to England's knowledge of its social and naval history.
+One of the cannons is on permanent display in the atrium of Southend Central Museum.

 The wreck is at on-going risk of loss through erosion, so between 2014 and 2016 a licensed programme of surface recovery and limited excavations (funded by Historic England) took place, with around 700 small finds recovered, almost half of which were made of wood.
 A report on the wooden finds was published in 2019 as was a further report on copper alloy and tin alloy objects, which included an urethral syringe.
 Historic England also commissioned an updated Conservation Management Plan for the London protected wreck site in 2016, which was published in 2017.

 An exhibition of finds recovered from the London including one of the cannons was held at Southend Central Museum between 22 September 2018 and 20 July 2019.
+New finds subsequently recovered from the wreck will be going on display in a new exhibition at Southend Central Museum in May 2025.

 In September 2019 a German parachute mine from World War II was removed from the wreck.

+London was featured in a 2025 episode of Digging for Britain (series 12, episode 1).